Gary Freeman (sculptor)

-Gary Freeman (1937–2014), is an American sculptor from Indianapolis, Indiana.
-He is Professor Emeritus of Indiana University-Purdue University Indianapolis (IUPUI) and served as head of the Herron School of Art Sculpture Department for 33 years, from 1968 until his retirement in 2001.
+Gary Freeman (1937–2014) was an American sculptor from Indianapolis, Indiana.
+He was Professor Emeritus of Indiana University-Purdue University Indianapolis (IUPUI) and served as head of the Herron School of Art Sculpture Department for 33 years, from 1968 until his retirement in 2001.

 Freeman was born in Wellington, Kansas.
 He received his BFA in 1961 from the Kansas City Art Institute.
 He received his MFA in 1963 from Tulane University.
 Between 1975 and 1990 Freeman received seven public and private art commissions, including Indianapolis companies such as Indiana Energy Inc., Indianapolis Heliport Corporation, Indianapolis Art Center and Borns Management Company.
 He also received seven grants, including one to study Stainless Steel Production Methods in Mexico and throughout Europe.
 His work is in 23 public and private collections, including the Indianapolis Museum of Art, New Orleans Museum of Art, Kalamazoo Institute of Arts, and the Newcomb Art School, Tulane University.

 For over three decades Freeman proved to be a prolific artist in the Midwest and beyond.
 Indianapolis Star journalist Marcus B. Chandler declared, "Freeman has come as close as any artist living in Indianapolis to achieving a national reputation in contemporary fine arts."